-Colleges and universities across the nation have spent the last decade developing appealing housing for juniors and seniors – apartment and suite style units with amenities galore, meant to compete with the allure of off-campus options.
 UNC Wilmington’s new Student Housing Village is representative of a key shift taking place in the student housing market to create student life facilities geared at setting freshmen and sophomore students up for academic success.
 Prospective students and their parents are increasingly expecting a high quality residential experience beginning with freshman move-in, and the ability to showcase exceptional freshman and sophomore housing is a growing recruiting advantage.

-Being delivered via a public-private partnership, the successful design process for the Student Housing Village is a reflection of the close working relationship between the design team: Clark Nexsen, developer Balfour Beatty Campus Solutions, and UNC Wilmington’s key stakeholders.
+Delivered via a public-private partnership, the successful design process for the Student Housing Village is a reflection of the close working relationship between the design team: Clark Nexsen, developer Balfour Beatty Campus Solutions, and UNC Wilmington’s key stakeholders.
 Clark Nexsen has been a long-term design partner for UNC Wilmington, having designed the University’s last three housing projects for upperclassmen – Seahawk Village, Seahawk Landing, and Seahawk Crossing – in addition to the new Student Housing Village.

 Student Housing Business Innovator Award for Best New Development by a College, University, or Institution, 2022